 Tough Act to Follow: Angel Beats!, Jun Maeda's next major work after the anime adaptation of ~After Story~ got hit with this.
 A lot of fans also say they have trouble finding anything comparable to CLANNAD after finishing the series.

 Values Dissonance: The disrespect and avoidance Tomoya shows his neglectful father comes off worse in the original Japanese, though other audiences may find it justified.

 Video Game Movies Suck: Massively averted with the anime series, which is regarded as one of the highlights of the late-2000's.
-Played straight with the movie, as it's not nearly as well-regarded as the series.
+Played straight with the movie, as it's generally regarded as So Okay, It's Average at best, due to both its short running time and its taking liberties with its source material.
 Shame, considering that movie is the last directorial effort of the late Osamu Dezaki.

 What an Idiot: Pretty much everything Sunohara does toward Tomoyo.
 Or anything Sunohara does, really.

 Tomoya.
 First, he lost his mother, then became estranged from and abused by his father, rendering him unable to play basketball, and thus probably losing the only dream he ever had.
 Later, he loses his wife, and becomes estranged from his own daughter.
 Five years later, they reconcile, but after a few months, the daughter falls ill and dies.
 Tomoya then dies from despair.
 He got better, thankfully.